+→ Earning profitis a common aim of all business, butt the key function of a financialmanager

+.
+180

+nalli

+-11-0

-- → Earning profitis a common aim of all business, butthe key function of a financialmanager performs in case of profitability is todecide whether to distribute all the profits to the shareholders or distribute part of the profits to the shareholders and other part to thebusiness. - → It's the financial manager's responsibility to decide an optimum dividend policy whichmaximizes the market value of the firm.
+performs in case of profitability is to decide whether to distribute all the profits to the shareholders or distribute part of the profits to the shareholders and other part to the business.

-(4) Liquiditydecision:
+→ It's the financial manager's responsibility to decide an optimum dividend policy which maximizes the market value of the firm.

-- →It is very important to maintain a liquidity position of a firm to avoid insolvency.
-Firm'sprofitability, liquidity and risk all are associated with the investment incurrent assets. - → In order to maintain a trade-off between profitability and liquidity, it is important to investsufficient funds in current assets.
-But since current assets don't earn anything for business,thereforea propercalculationmust be done before investing incurrent assets.
+- (4) Liquiditydecision: →It is very important to maintain a liquidity position of a firm to avoid insolvency.
+Firm'sprofitability,liquidityand riskallareassociatedwiththeinvestmentincurrentassets. - → In order to maintain a trade-off between profitability and liquidity, it is important to investsufficient funds in current assets.
+But since current assets don't earn anything for business, therefore a propercalculation must be done before investing incurrent assets.